31 Cheesesteaks to Eat Before You Die

 Black-and-white tile, polished stainless, beef steaming on the grill: There are some things about the Springfield location that make it feel a lot like the others — those that are still around, anyhow.
 (A note about that: The West Philly Jim’s is currently closed for renovations; the South Street one has a different owner entirely.)
 But this youngest family member has a parking lot and shorter lines while still serving a classic ’steak any way you want it.
 469 Baltimore Pike, Springfield.

 Hold the steak

 You didn’t think we were going to get through this whole list without including one vegan option, did you?
-In this case, it’s Rich Landau’s version, made of grilled seitan and mushrooms (which, together, almost taste like steak when seasoned with garlic and steak spices), sweet onions, and a vegan “whiz” made from rutabaga, miso and, I dunno, magic?
+In this case, it’s Rich Landau’s version at V Street, made of grilled seitan and mushrooms (which, together, almost taste like steak when seasoned with garlic and steak spices), sweet onions, and a vegan “whiz” made from rutabaga, miso and, I dunno, magic?
 It’s a surprisingly good cheesesteak for having neither cheese nor steak, and the fact that they grill the bread helps a lot when it comes to texture — something some of the other, lesser shops out there should pay attention to.
 124 South 19th Street, Rittenhouse.